ychfan/youtube-vos.org/_pages/dataset/vis.md

 ## Dataset Statistics
 We collected the first large-scale dataset for video instance segmentation, called **YouTube-VIS**, which is based on our initial YouTube-VOS dataset.
 Specifically, our new dataset has the following features.

+**The 2019 version** was used for "[the 2nd large-scale video object segmentation challenge]({{ site.baseurl }}/challenge/2019/)" at ICCV 2019.
-* 2,883 high-resolution YouTube videos
+* 2,883 high-resolution YouTube videos, 2,238 training videos, 302 validation videos and 343 test videos
 * A category label set including 40 common objects such as person, animals and vehicles
 * 4,883 unique video instances
 * 131k high-quality manual annotations

+**The 2021 version** was used for "[the 3rd large-scale video object segmentation challenge]({{ site.baseurl }}/challenge/2021/)" at CVPR 2021.
-We split the YouTube-VIS dataset into 2,238 training videos, 302 validation videos and 343 test videos.
+* 3,859 high-resolution YouTube videos, 2,985 training videos, 421 validation videos and 453 test videos.
+* An improved 40-category label set by merging eagle and owl into bird, ape into monkey, deleting hands, and adding flying disc, squirrel and whale
+* 8,171 unique video instances
+* 232k high-quality manual annotations

 We believe YouTube-VIS can serve as a valuable benchmark for not only the video instance segmentation task, but also related tasks such as video semantic segmentation.